Newly Diagnosed with Metastatic Breast Cancer

 When you’re ready, learn about your treatment options and other parts of your care, such as managing side effects.
 This may help you feel in control and feel better prepared to face the challenges ahead.

-Most metastatic breast cancers are breast cancer cells that remained in the body after treatment for early breast cancer.
-The breast cancer cells were always there, but were dormant (inactive) and could not be detected.
+Metastatic breast cancers come from breast cancer cells that remained in the body after treatment for early breast cancer.
+The breast cancer cells were always there but were dormant (inactive) and could not be detected.
 Then for some unknown reason, the cancer cells began to grow again.
 This process is not well-understood.

 Learn more about getting a second opinion.